slvstr-dev/public-api-requests/README.md

 ## Customized styling

 The initial styling of the starter files have been customized to give the app a more modern and cleaner look.
 Changes contain: background gradient, box shadow, additional font-weights, additional hover effects & styling of buttons.

+## Run locally

+When running this app locally you should set up a local server (e.g. MAMP/WAMP) to avoid CORS errors.